TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-azsgeneral-test.md

     "subscriptionRequired": true,
     "resourceRequired": false,
     "title": "Azure Stack Environment Details",
-    "fileAttachmentHint": "To help the support agent identify your issue, please <a href='https://docs.microsoft.com/azure-stack/operator/azure-stack-privileged-endpoint'>connect to the Privileged Endpoint</a>, and collect and upload the output of Get-AzureStackStampInformation command", "formElements": [
+    "fileAttachmentHint": "To help the support agent identify your issue, please <a href='https://docs.microsoft.com/azure-stack/operator/azure-stack-privileged-endpoint'>connect to the Privileged Endpoint</a>, run Get-AzureStackStampInformation command, and then collect and upload the output of this command", "formElements": [
         {
             "id": "hardware_partner",